The-Shadowserver-Foundation/api_utils/splunk/README.md

 The destination index may also be set after checking the _More settings_ box.

 Multiple instances of the Add-on can be created to partition events into different destinations by specifying _Reports_ and/or _Types_.

+## Manual run

+The add-on can be run manually as follows:

+`(cd $SPLUNK_HOME;bin/splunk cmd splunkd print-modinput-config shadowserver_reports shadowserver_reports://device_id | bin/splunk cmd python etc/apps/shadowserver_reports/bin/shadowserver_reports.py)`

+Where `$SPLUNK_HOME` is the directory that Splunk has been installed and `shadowserver_reports://device_id` matches the name of the instance you want to run as configured in `$SPLUNK_HOME/var/run/splunk/confsnapshot/baseline_local/apps/shadowserver_reports/local/inputs.conf`.